Palliative Care for People with Cancer

 Spiritual, religious, and cultural needs or requests

-Special services for siblings or children (for example, support groups)
+Special services for siblings or children (such as, support groups)

 Respite care allowing the family to rest